Severe Weather Statement issued for Ochiltree by NWS - News Break

 Severe Weather Statement issued for Ochiltree by NWS

-Effective: 2021-05-26 19:54:00 CDT Expires: 2021-05-27 20:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-05-26 19:33:00 CDT Expires: 2021-05-26 20:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Ochiltree A TORNADO WARNING REMAINS IN EFFECT UNTIL 845 PM CDT FOR WEST CENTRAL LIPSCOMB AND NORTHEASTERN OCHILTREE COUNTIES At 825 PM CDT, a severe thunderstorm capable of producing a tornado was located near Perryton, moving east at 15 mph.
+Target Area: Ochiltree A TORNADO WARNING REMAINS IN EFFECT UNTIL 830 PM CDT FOR NORTHWESTERN OCHILTREE COUNTY At 800 PM CDT, a severe thunderstorm capable of producing a tornado was located 4 miles west of Perryton, moving east at 25 mph.
 HAZARD...Tornado and baseball size hail.
-SOURCE...Weather spotters reported a rotating wall cloud near Perryton and radar indicated rotation.
+SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
 Tree damage is likely.
-Locations impacted include Perryton and Booker.
+Locations impacted include Perryton and Farnsworth.
 TORNADO...RADAR INDICATED HAIL...2.75INalerts.weather.gov